 1. Polly Beak Deformity: Cartilaginous or Soft Tissue

-In a natural-looking nose, there is a slight depression as the nose transitions from the bridge to the tip.
+A natural-looking nose has a slight depression as the nose transitions from the bridge to the tip.
 In the case of the Polly beak deformity, however, this bridge area above the tip is too high, giving the nose an appearance like a parrot’s beak.
-Three different complications during rhinoplasty can lead to this problem, which is one of the most commonly seen after rhinoplasty surgery.
+Three complications during rhinoplasty can lead to this problem, one of the most commonly seen after rhinoplasty surgery.

 2. Cartilaginous Polly Beak Deformity